akashakash01/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

 ### PROGRAM

 Program for flipflops  and verify its truth table in quartus using Verilog programming.
-Developed by: R.KARTHIKEYAN
+Developed by: R.AKASH
-RegisterNumber: 22002525
+RegisterNumber: 22008463

 ### RTL LOGIC FOR FLIPFLOPS